ashishvishal7810gmailcom/Captcha-Recognisation/README.md

 # Captcha-Recognisation

-I made this during an event of my college.
 It is a captcha recognisation which is trained on Emnist Balanced dataset.
-I also added Gui feature on this model to make it easy to take image from gallery and camera and predict the captcha.
+Gui feature is added for this project to make it easy to use (take image from gallery and camera and predict the captcha).

 # How to run